noreta/blog/_posts/2017-07-09-deployig-the-latest-ghost-on-openshift.markdown

 ![](/images/2016/12/ghost.png)

-For you who want to deploy the latest [Ghost](https://tryghost.org) on [Openshift](https://openshift.redhat.com), this is the alternative Ghost Quickstart you can used as a source code.
+For you who want to deploy the latest [Ghost](https://tryghost.org) on [Openshift](https://openshift.redhat.com), this is the alternative Ghost Quickstart you can use as a source code.
 Here you go [https://github.com/norsasono/openshift-ghost-starter](https://github.com/norsasono/openshift-ghost-starter).

 I seperated it from their original repository for my personal purpose.
 I can't promise you to always stay up-to-date, but you can make a contribution to make the repository stay alive.